theclam/ospfcli2dot/README.md

 basically identical to that of IOS).

 Support has been added for broadcast networks.
-At the moment it just shows the DR as opposed to the full network / mask as this information in not available in the output of "show ip ospf database router".
+At the moment it just shows the DR as opposed to the full network / mask as this information is not available in the output of "show ip ospf database router".
 I may add support to populate the missing details from the output of "show ip ospf network" later.